bmaxdk/ROS2-Nav2-with-SLAM-and-Navigation/README.md

 Let's also check `inflation_layer.inflation_radius` which set to 0.55

 Now let's set this 0.55 to 0.25, blue region in RViz, it shrink.
 So the robot will be able to go closer to the obstacles.
+Normally depends on the robot boundary radius, use the robot's radius.

+# Recovery Behavior